 In our last article, we saw ‘Cause and effect graph’ test case writing technique.
 Today let’s move to next dynamic test case writing method – State transition technique.

-Note – The test design techniques mentioned here may seem difficult but once you get hold of it, it becomes very easy to implement and reuse, increasing productivity and test coverage.
+Note – The test design techniques mentioned here may seem difficult but once you get hold of it, it becomes very easy to implement and re-use, increasing productivity and test coverage.

-What is State transition testing technique?
+What is State Transition Testing Technique?

 State transition technique is a dynamic testing technique, which is used when the system is defined in terms of a finite number of states and the transitions between the states are governed by the rules of the system.

-Or in other words, this technique is used when features of a system are represented as states which transform to another state.
+Or in other words, this technique is used when features of a system are represented as states which transform into another state.
 The transformations are determined by the rules of the software.
 The pictorial representation can be shown as:

-So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results to an action and finally gives the output.
+So here we see that an entity transitions from State 1 to State 2 because of some input condition, which leads to an event and results in an action and finally gives the output.

 To explain it with an example: